kirollosGeorge/status-company-prediction/README.md

 * accuracy reaching 91%.

 ---
-## Deployment
-Our web-app can be accessed through this link :

 #### Flask
 A framework that helps create web applications for your models while using simple python code.